rkokhatskyi/nodejs-erc20-token-data/README.md

 ## Features

-- Fetch balance for a given Ethereum address.
+- Fetch balance for a given Ethereum address
 - Get token name, symbol, and decimals
-- Error handling and address validation.
+- Error handling and address validation

 ## Prerequisites